-As you already know, my youngest boy, Ryan is going off to college in August.
-I am so proud of him, but I have to admit, I’ve been feeling a little blue lately because that means I’ll be alone in this house.
+As you already know, my youngest boy, Ryan, is heading off to college in August.
+I am so proud of him; thought lately the knowledge that I’ll be alone in this house admittedly has me feeling a bit blue.
 I know I have a ton of new renovations in mind, I want to turn my house into a barn.
-I want to put up tons of barn house lighting, but geez, the other day, I started thinking about what I’m going to do after I renovate the house and put up all this barn lighting.
-I’m going to be left with with this huge, newly remodeled house, with all these barn house lighting fixtures and it’s going to be all for what?
-Just for me?
-I’m 5’2″, 125 pounds. i don’t need that much space to myself.
+I want to put up tons of barn house lighting, but now I’m starting to wonder what I’m going to do after I renovate the house and put up all this barn lighting.
+I’m going to be living in this huge, newly remodeled house, with all these barn house lighting fixtures, and for what?
+For me?
+I’m just over five feet tall and 125 pounds.
+I don’t need all that space to myself.

-I was excited for a while, what with all the new ideas about renovation in mind, but I’ll be an 50-something year old single woman with a grand ol’ house.
-Hey, maybe that isn’t such a bad thing.
+I was excited for a while, with all the new ideas about renovation in mind.
+However, it doesn’t change the fact that I’ll be an 50-something year old single woman with a grand ol’ house.
+Perhaps it isn’t all bad.
 After all, there’ll be no one to tell me what I can and cannot do.
-My ex-husband was such a pain in the ass.
-He was intolerable!
-He hated everything I did, He even hated barn lights!
-That old loony had to have everything in perfect order–he drove me nuts!
+My ex-husband was a completely intolerable pain in the ass.
+He disliked everything I did for the house.
+He even hated barn lights!
+That old loony had to have everything in his own perfect order–he drove me nuts!
 Well, enough about him.
 We’ve been separated a long time, and my life coach told me I have to change my perception of him.
 He wasn’t all bad, and I guess I wasn’t all that good to him either.
-Well, for what it’s worth, I’m glad we had two beautiful boys together.
+Regardless of those negative feelings, I’m glad we had two beautiful boys together.

 Speaking of my beautiful boys, Ryan told me the other day that I need to get out and have fun.
-Ryan, my youngest and the one who’s been so attached to me, actually said that He’s never ever told me anything about needing to go out, and I was surprised.
+Ryan, my youngest and the more attached of my two sons, actually said that until now, he’s never felt the need to tell me anything about needing to go out.
+I was surprised.
 He even referred me to an 80s music club that has lots of cool lights that I might like.
 He said he went there the other day, and they had a barn house lighting showroom.
-Maybe I’ll go.
+Maybe I’ll check it out.

-Heres some examples of lights do to my barn house lighting
+Here are some examples of lights that I might use for my barn house lighting:

-Anyway, now instead of falling apart because my youngest is going to college, I am excited about all the plans I have for my house.
-I’m interested in a very particular type of light which is a barn light which is in the category of barn light fixtures.
-I worked hard for this place, so why not do with it what I please?
+Now, instead of falling apart because my youngest is going to college, I am excited about all the plans I have for my house.
+I’m interested in a very particular type of light known as a barn light.
+I worked hard for this place, so why not do with it what I please, starting with some barn light fixtures?
 So far, I was thinking of converting Ryan’s room into an office/library room.